martins-vds/gh-migration-scripts/docs/Migration Plan v2.0 - DRAFT.md

 |DESTINATION|Name of the destination organization.
 It must be created before running this script.|

 This step can take a long time to complete depending on the number of repositories you are migrating.
 You can use the `--parallel` flag to specify the number of repositories to migrate in parallel.
 The default is `5`.

+> Note: After the repositories have been migrated, anyone who has cloned the repositories from the source organization must update their local repositories to point to the new location in the destination organization.
+For more information, see [Appendix: Changing a remote repository's URL](#changing-a-remote-repositorys-url)

 ## Step 13: Migrate your teams